zenglhardt/CrashPod/README.md

 The speaker is controlled via a transistor.
 The speaker is driven with the full battery voltage through a transistor, making it much louder than connecting through a PWM pin.

 Components were assembled and the code validated on a breadboard before soldering everything together and fitting it inside the helmet.
+I had to hollow out portions of the back of the helmet with a razor blade to make room to slot in some of the larger boards and make room for the button, speaker, and power switch.
+Hot glue was used liberally to hold everything together.

 ### Software
 The software consists of a single Arduino sketch with three major library dependencies.
 The raw code for these libraries are not included in this repo - you will have to add them manually through the arduino IDE library manager.
 Links to the libraries are below: